jpma89/siot-device-payload-generator/README.md

 # SIoT Device Payload Generator
-**SIoT Device Payload Generator** is simple tool to generate sample payloads for sending IoT data to the Device Connectivity component of `SAP® Internet of Things`.
-By looping through existing Device Model artifacts, this payload generator builds a fully populated payload string for a given Device which can be used for e.g. test and development purposes.
+__SIoT Device Payload Generator__ is simple helper tool to generate sample payloads for the Device Connectivity component of SAP® Internet of Things.
+By looping through existing Device Model artifacts, this payload generator constructs a fully populated payload string for a given Device which can be used for e.g. test and development purposes.

-**Important Note**: This tool is a private hobby project and therefore not provided or supported by SAP®. `SAP® Internet of Things` and all other SAP® products mentioned here are commercial products of SAP® SE and not part of this project in any kind.
+**Important note**: This tool is a private hobby project and therefore not provided or supported by SAP® by any means.
+SAP® Internet of Things and all other SAP® products mentioned here are commercial products of SAP SE and not part of this project.

 ## Project status
 This hobby project currently (May 2022) is in a very early stage.
-Many aspects are not finished nor sufficiently tested yet.
-As I believe this tool can still provide some benefit in its current stage, I decided to already share the preliminary state of development even if there is still quite some room for improvement (see **Known issues and To-Dos**).
+Many aspects are not finished nor extensively tested yet.
+As I believe this tool can still provide benefit in its current stage, I decided to already share the preliminary state of development even if there is still quite some room for improvement (see section [Known issues and To-Dos](#known-issues-and-to-dos)).

 ## Prerequisites

 ### SAP® Internet of Things setup
-* An `SAP® Internet of Things` tenant with integrated Device Connectivity feature (= application plan `oneproduct`) has been set up according to [the product documentation](https://help.sap.com/docs/SAP_IoT/195126f4601945cba0886cbbcbf3d364/bfe6a46a13d14222949072bf330ff2f4.html)
+* An SAP® Internet of Things tenant with integrated Device Connectivity feature (= application plan `oneproduct`) has been set up according to [the product documentation](https://help.sap.com/docs/SAP_IoT/195126f4601945cba0886cbbcbf3d364/bfe6a46a13d14222949072bf330ff2f4.html)
-* You downloaded a service key for your `SAP® Internet of Things` tenant in JSON format (see instructions [here](https://help.sap.com/docs/SAP_IoT/195126f4601945cba0886cbbcbf3d364/a41c28db0cf449059d48c23fa5f7b24b.html))
+* You downloaded a service key for your SAP® Internet of Things tenant in JSON format (see instructions [here](https://help.sap.com/docs/SAP_IoT/195126f4601945cba0886cbbcbf3d364/a41c28db0cf449059d48c23fa5f7b24b.html))
-* At least one Device has been created in the Device Connectivity component of your `SAP® Internet of Things` tenant (either manually or by an `SAP® Internet of Things` enabled application such as PAI, APM or EPD)
+* At least one Device has been created in the Device Connectivity component of your SAP® Internet of Things tenant (either manually or by an SAP® Internet of Things enabled application such as PAI, APM or EPD)

 ### Installation of dependencies

 Please make sure you have an up-to-date version of Python and all required libraries installed.

 In particular:
-* Install [latest Python version](https://www.python.org/downloads/), but at least a Python version **>= 3.10**
+* Install [latest Python version](https://www.python.org/downloads/), but at least a Python version **>=3.10**
 * Install dependent Python libraries:
 ```shell
 ~$ py -m pip install requests, prettytable, tqdm